Restaurant Payment Technology: 4 Facts to Know

 3. EMV Chip Cards

-EMV stands for Europay, Mastercard, and Visa.
-EMV is a global credit and debit card standard that uses integrated circuit chips to store and protect cardholder data.
+EMV–standing for Europay, Mastercard, Visa–is the global credit and debit card standard of integrated circuit chips that store and protect cardholder data.
 EMV chip cards offer enhanced security features over traditional magnetic stripe cards.

 The chips on EMV cards are difficult to duplicate, making them much more secure than magnetic stripe cards.
-In addition, the chips generate a unique code for each transaction, making it impossible for criminals to use stolen card data.
-As a result, EMV cards can help reduce fraud and protect consumers.
+These chips generate a unique code for each transaction, making it almost impossible for thieves to use stolen card data.

 4. NFC Payment Systems